USS Chafee (DDG 90) Conducts Damage Control Drill In South China Sea

-211228-N-SS432-1009 SOUTH CHINA SEA (Dec.
-28, 2021) Gas Turbine Systems Technician Mechanical 3rd Class Hunter Parr, right, a native of Silsbee, Texas, tightens a jubilee patch aboard Arleigh Burke-class guided-missile destroyer USS Chafee (DDG 90), Dec.
-28, 2021.
+211230-N-FD068-1031 SOUTH CHINA SEA (Dec.
+30, 2021) Chief Damage Controlman Matthew Reyes, a native of Corpus Christi, Texas, supervising an investigator as he secures ventilation in a space aboard Arleigh Burke-class guided-missile destroyer USS Chafee (DDG 90) during a damage control drill, Dec.
+30, 2021.
 Chafee is on a scheduled deployment in the U.S. 7th Fleet area of operations to enhance interoperability through alliances and partnerships while serving as a ready-response force in support of a free and open Indo-Pacific region.
-(U.S. Navy photo by Mass Communication Specialist 1st Class Omar Powell)
+(U.S. Navy photo by Operations Specialist 1st Class Steven Repik)

 |Date Taken: